traderepublic/Cilicon/README.md

 If the Guest VM is shut down while Cilicon is copying a bundle, it will wait for it to complete copying before restarting the image.

 Due to the new Accessory Security features in Ventura, macOS will require explicit consent for USB drives to be mounted and for Cilicon to access the drive.
-Once you have accepted these prompts once, you should be able to run the process without touching the GuestOS mouse or keyboard.
+Once you have accepted these prompts for the first time, you should be able to run the process without any interaction on the device.

 ## 🔮 Ideas for the Future